Cost of Business

 The first pitch (5.7) starts by working up a gully to a large right-facing corner with a bush at its base.
 The bush can be avoided by climbing a short, small corner to the right, and stepping back left to the larger corner above the bush.
 As of this writing, there is a rusty soft iron pin that, if solid, would protect the step left.
 (As hinted, the pin is loose, although it wouldn’t come out by hand).
 Climb the corner for maybe 40 feet, until possible to traverse left and up, past another corner system, to a third corner system, staying above (and out of) some more bushes.
 Move up this third corner system, using the prow on the left, until under a roof.
 Belay from gear (uses at least one 3.5-4 inch cam) and a small foot ledge under the roof.

 The second pitch jams and laybacks out the roof-crack (5.9) just right of the stance.
-Easy ground above the roof leads to a ledge and a second roof.
-After pulling the second roof, step left around the buttress back onto the face and climb near the buttress to the top (it is possible on the face to clip a bolt or two on Mad Calf Disease, but the climbing is easy enough that it’s likely not necessary).
+Easy ground above the roof leads to a ledge with chain anchors, but ignore them and continue up a crack to a bulge.
+After surmounting the bulge, step left around the buttress back onto the face and climb near the buttress to the top (it is possible on the face to clip a bolt or two on Mad Calf Disease, but the climbing is easy enough that it’s likely not necessary).
 Belay from Mad Calf's anchors.

 See the photo-topo on the post for Starstruck.

 See the approach for Starstruck.
 Once on the ledge system, walk east on the trail to where it begins to slope down.
-The first pitch begins directly above this point.
+To the right is a blunt buttress with a few bolts.
+The first pitch begins just right of the blunt buttress, in a short gully leading to a somewhat ugly looking, right-facing corner.

 Standard trad rack; include at least one 3.5-4 inch cam for the belay atop the first pitch.
 Can make one long rappel (two 60 meter ropes) or two rappels (stopping at a two-bolt hanging stance about halfway down) to get back to the ledge system.